Introduction to accessing the Raspberry Pi’s GPIO in C++ (sysfs)

 Setting up the test hardware

-In order to test our GPIO access program we will need to connect the GPIO pins to actual hardware components.
-I decided to to use GPIO pin 4 as an output pin that turns on an LED and GPIO pin 17 as an input pin that reads the state of a pushbutton.
-A connection diagram is provided in Figure 1.
+In order to test our GPIO access program, we must physically connect the GPIO pins to real hardware components.
+I made the choice to designate GPIO pin 4 as an output pin for controlling an LED, and GPIO pin 17 as an input pin for monitoring a pushbutton’s status.
+A diagram showing the connection is available in Figure 1.

-GPIO4 is connected to an LED via a 330Ohm current limiting resistor.
-GPIO17 is connected to a 10KOhm pull-up resistor and a push-button.
-An unpressed pushbutton will cause the voltage on GPIO17 to be 3.3V.
-When the button is pressed, the voltage of GPIO17 will be 0V.
+An LED is connected to GPIO4 through a 330Ohm current limiting resistor.
+A push-button is connected to GPIO17 along with a 10KOhm pull-up resistor.
+If the pushbutton is not pressed, the voltage on GPIO17 will remain at 3.3V.
+Upon pressing the button, the voltage of GPIO17 will drop to 0V.

 The connections between the Raspberry Pi and the other parts can be made via Male-to Female jumper wires or via one of Adafruit’s Pi cobbler kits (ver1 or ver2).